-- Described below is the district process for informing providers of their authority and responsibility to determine if an individual is not a good fit for a particular activity or program. - c.
-Described below is the district process for provider oversight to ensure that provider determinations are not unfair or used to discriminate against protected classes.
+- Described below is the district process for informing providers of their authority and responsibility to determine if an individual is not a good fit for a particular activity or program. - The Employment Unit has good working relationships with agencies that clients are referred to for activities.
+The agencies we work with have been verbally notified of their responsibility to determine if someone is not a good fit for their program. - Described below is the district process for provider oversight to ensure that provider determinations are not unfair or used to discriminate against protected classes.